 The 13th Warrior (1999)

-There have been many adaptations of the oldest known Anglo-Saxon poem, Beowulf, but interestingly enough, going into this film I was unaware that it was "loosely inspired" by the work and so failed to make the immediate connection.
+Many adaptations of the oldest known Anglo-Saxon poem, Beowulf, exist, but going into this film I didn’t know its inspiration, so failed to make the immediate connection.

-Ahmed (Antonio Banderas) has been appointed as an Arab ambassador to the Vikings in the year AD 922.
-His presence in their encampment along with his interpreter Melchisidek (Omar Sharif) coincides with the arrival of a child prince from a distant colony that is being threatened by flesh-eating monsters.
-His pleas for the Vikings to assist them in this most desperate hour of need inspire courage in the men and at the suggestion of their oracle, who promises them success in their endeavor, twelve of them volunteer for the position, including Buliwyf (Vladimir Kulich), their leader.
-The oracle warns them that the thirteenth warrior must be a foreigner, and so Ahmed is pressed into a situation he is unprepared for.
-He does not speak their language, nor know how to handle a broadsword, and their amusement at his "tiny horse" makes him something of an outcast.
+Ahmed (Antonio Banderas) serves as an Arab ambassador to the Vikings in the year AD 922.
+His presence in their encampment, along with his interpreter Melchizedek (Omar Sharif) coincides with a child prince’s arrival from a distant colony being threatened by flesh-eating monsters.
+His pleas for the Vikings to assist them in their hour of need inspire courage in the men and at the suggestion of their oracle, who promises them success in their endeavor, twelve volunteer for the position, including Buliwyf (Vladimir Kulich), their leader.
+The oracle warns them the thirteenth warrior must be a foreigner, and so they recruit Ahmed.
+He does not speak their language, nor know how to handle a broadsword, and their amusement at his “tiny horse” makes him an outcast.

-On the journey, Ahmed listens to them speak until he starts to understand their dialect and by the time they reach foreign shores, is able to communicate with them enough that he makes a friend in Herger (Dennis Storhoi).
-They arrive to find the kingdom ill-defended against an adversary that is thought to be demons from the underworld.
-They come only at night when the mist arises and their dead simply vanish.
-They are also known for taking the severed heads of their fallen adversaries.
-The locals are frightened and the Vikings determined but uneasy... that night, the main hold is attacked and two of them slain.
-It is on the second fatal assault that Ahmad discerns that their rivals are not unholy creatures of hell but flesh and blood... which means they can be killed.
+On the journey, Ahmed listens to them speak until he understands their dialect and, by the time they reach foreign shores, can communicate with them enough that he makes a friend in Herger (Dennis Storhoi).
+They arrive to find the kingdom ill-defended against an adversary the locals believe are demons from the underworld.
+These creatures come only at night when the mist rises and steals the bodies of the dead, as well as the severed heads of their fallen adversaries.
+This terrifies the locals.
+The Vikings feel determined but uneasy... that night, two of them perish when the creatures attack the hold.
+After the second fatal assault, Ahmad realizes their rivals are not unholy creatures of hell but flesh and blood... which means they can kill them.

-Though a more "realistic" approach to the source material and quite different in various respects from most adaptations of the ancient poem, The 13th Warrior is an interesting and epic tale full of interesting characters and exciting battle sequences.
-It was a box office failure and I can kind of understand why -- though Banderas is well known, most of his costars are not and there is a quality to the production that hints at its limited budget.
-The first twenty minutes or so suffer from moving slowly but then the pace picks up and we get to see some gorgeous cinematography.
-The acting is quite good and the filmmakers were clever in particular in allowing the audience to comprehend along with Ahmed what his companions are saying.
-It is enjoyable in spite of its faults but I did have a hard time emotionally connecting with most of the characters, which means there are not too many smaller moments to illustrate their different personalities (humorous instances in which Ahmed defends his beautiful white Arabian against their jeers notwithstanding).
-The style of filming is impressive and the costumes are quite good.
-It also captures very well the gritty, difficult circumstances of that era.
+Though a more “realistic” approach to the source material and different from most adaptations of the ancient poem, The 13th Warrior is an interesting, epic tale full of interesting characters and exciting battle sequences.
+It was a box office failure and I understand why—Banderas is well known, but his costars aren’t, and the quality of the production hints at its limited budget.
+The first twenty minutes suffer from a slow pace, but then it picks up and blesses us with gorgeous cinematography.
+The acting is excellent, and the filmmakers let the audience comprehend along with Ahmed what his companions are saying.
+It is enjoyable despite its faults, but I had a hard time emotionally connecting with the characters; there aren’t enough smaller moments to illustrate their distinct personalities (humorous instances where Ahmed defends his beautiful white Arabian against their jeers notwithstanding).
+The style of filming is impressive and the costumes are excellent.
+It also captures well the gritty, difficult circumstances of the era.

-There is not much romance to speak of (although Ahmed does have some sweet scenes with a Viking girl) but my curiosity toward their enemies and my hope that everyone would survive kept me watching.
-It is a movie that might be too brutal for some female viewers but that most guys would probably enjoy, if they like the genre of historical epics.
-For the material, the content was handled fairly well and it's a decent approach to a story that has been told many times, but never quite with this much realism.
+There is no romance to speak of (Ahmed has some sweet scenes with a Viking girl) but my curiosity toward their enemies and my hope everyone would survive kept me watching.
+It’s a decent approach to a story that has been told many times, but never quite with this much realism.
 Making the monster flesh and blood rather than a distant, tormented creature was a stroke of genius.

 Sexual Content: